gisci/create_notebook_project/README.md

 # Minimal Viable Notebook Project

-This project is discussed in more detail in the Flocode Newsletter - [ADD LINK]
+This project is discussed in more detail in the Flocode Newsletter - [#081 | Reducing Friction: The Minimal Notebook Project Tool](https://flocode.substack.com/p/081-reducing-friction-the-minimal)

 A small, clonable utility for creating engineering notebook projects quickly.
 It:
 - scaffolds a simple Jupyter-friendly project using Cookiecutter (data/, src/, README, blank notebook)